genomicsclass/leanpub/manuscript/factor_analysis.md

 with {$$}Y_{ij}{/$$} the grade for individual {$$}i{/$$} on subject {$$}j{/$$} and {$$}\alpha_i{/$$} representing the ability of student {$$}i{/$$} to obtain good grades.

 In this example, {$$}W_1{/$$} is a constant.
 Here we will motivate factor analysis with a slightly more complicated situation that resembles the presence of batch effects.
-We generate random grande
+We generate random grade
 {$$}\mathbf{Y}{/$$} is {$$}N \times 6{/$$} are grades in five different subjects for N children.

-### Sample correlations
+#### Sample correlations

 Note we observe high correlation across five subject: